What Is Inventory Management Software? How to Choose the Right System for Your Brand

 Pricing varies by feature set, order volume, and whether order management is included:

-• Entry-level tools (inFlow, Craftybase, DEAR Inventory): $50–$200/month — for low-volume, single-channel sellers
+- Entry-level tools (inFlow, Craftybase, DEAR Inventory): $50-$200/month.
+Built for low-volume, single-channel sellers.

-• Mid-market platforms (Brightpearl, Linnworks, Skubana): $500–$2,500+/month — stronger multi-channel support, but integrations usually priced separately
+- Mid-market platforms (Brightpearl, Linnworks, Skubana): $500-$2,500+/month.
+Stronger multi-channel support, but integrations are usually priced separately.

-• Unified IMS + OMS platforms (OmniOrders, Extensiv Order Manager, Sellercloud): tiered by order volume — often more cost-effective at scale because you're replacing two subscriptions with one
+- Unified IMS + OMS platforms (OmniOrders, Extensiv Order Manager, Sellercloud): tiered by order volume.
+Often more cost-effective at scale because you're replacing two subscriptions with one.

-For most growing brands, the question isn't "what's cheapest?" — it's "what eliminates the most manual work at my current volume, and what does that recovered time actually buy back?"
+For most growing brands, the question isn't "what's cheapest?"
+It's "what eliminates the most manual work at my current volume, and what does that recovered time actually buy back?"

-Sell across three channels, ship from multiple locations, process returns that need to go back into sellable stock — and tracking and order management have to work together.
+Sell across three channels, ship from multiple locations, process returns that need to go back into sellable stock, and tracking and order management have to work together.
 Run them in separate systems and you're always one sync failure away from an oversell, a mis-routed shipment, or a margin number that doesn't close.

 When inventory and orders live on the same platform:

-• No oversells.
-Available inventory is always accurate — not padded with a buffer to cover sync delays.
+- No oversells.
+Available inventory is always accurate, not padded with a buffer to cover sync delays.

-• Smarter routing.
+- Smarter routing.
 Orders go to the nearest or lowest-cost location automatically, based on real-time stock.

-• Cleaner returns.
-Returned units update inventory immediately — no manual adjustment, no lag.
+- Cleaner returns.
+Returned units update inventory immediately.
+No manual adjustment, no lag.

-• Better replenishment.
+- Better replenishment.
 Every channel's demand signal feeds a single view, so forecasting reflects the actual business.

 OmniOrders handles exactly this.
-Orders, inventory, and fulfillment in one platform — no sync to maintain, no gap for an oversell or routing error to slip through.
+Orders, inventory, and fulfillment in one platform.
+No sync to maintain.
+No gap for an oversell or routing error to slip through.

 See how OmniOrders handles multi-channel inventory → Request a demo